Theatre Audition Information

 An audition is required for admission into the Theatre and Dance Department as a musical theatre major.
 Your audition should consist of two contrasting memorized pieces, each about one- and-a-half to two minutes long.
 The first selection should be a monologue from a full-length play; the second selection should be a song from a musical, preferably of contrasting tone (a comic song if your monologue is serious, or a ballad if your monologue is comic).
-Please bring clearly marked sheet music in the correct key.
-An accompanist will be provided.
-Having a second song or monologue prepared is a good idea, as you may be asked to perform an additional piece.
-Also, please bring a headshot and resume if you have them.

 Musical Theatre (B.F.A.)

 An audition is required for admission into the Theatre and Dance Department as a musical theatre major.
 For acceptance into the B.F.A. in Musical Theatre, your audition should consist of four memorized pieces, each about one- and-a-half to two minutes long.
 You should have two contrasting monologues from full-length plays and two song selections from musicals, one uptempo and one ballad that display your range and abilities.
-There will be an accompanist, so please bring appropriately marked sheet music and your headshot and resume (if you have them).

 - Ladies: Black leotard, pink or tan tights.
 Ballet shoes, jazz shoes or foot paws.